abhaynayar/n2t-wasm/README.md

 Building the emulator:
 - Run `wasm-pack build` in the root directory.
 This will create a new pkg/ directory and build the wasm modules in it.
 - Run `npm init wasm-app www` in the root directory.
 This will generate a web page in a new www/ directory.
-- Run `npm install` in www directory to install the dependencies.
+- Run `npm install` in www directory to install the node modules.
 - Run `npm run start` in the `www` directory to start a local testing instance.
 - Run `npm run build` in the `www` directory to publish the results to `dist`.